 Case sensitive matching: code points are compared directly with no case folding.

-ASCII case-insensitive matching compares a sequence of code points as if all ASCII code points in the range 0x41 to 0x5A (A to Z) were mapped to the corresponding code points in the range 0x61 to 0x7A (a to z).
-When a vocabulary is itself constrained to ASCII, ASCII case-insensitive matching can be required.
+ASCII case-insensitive matching is defined in [INFRA].
+This definition compares two sequences of code points as if all ASCII code points in the range 0x41 to 0x5A (A to Z) were mapped to the corresponding code points in the range 0x61 to 0x7A (a to z).
+ASCII case-insensitive matching can be required when a vocabulary is itself constrained to ASCII.

-Unicode case-insensitive matching compares a sequence of code points as if the Unicode full casefolding (see above) had been applied to both input sequences.
+Unicode case-insensitive matching compares two sequences of code points as if the Unicode full casefolding (see above) had been applied to both input sequences.

 Language-sensitive case-sensitive matching is useful in the rare case where a document format or protocol contains information about the language of the syntactic content and where language-sensitive case folding might sensibly be applied.
-These case-fold mappings are defined in the Common Locale Data Repository [UAX35] project of the Unicode Consortium.
+These case foldings are defined in the Common Locale Data Repository [UAX35] project of the Unicode Consortium.

-For advice on how to handle case folding see 3.1.4 Choice of Case Folding.
+For advice on how to handle case folding see § 3.2.6 Additional Considerations for Case Folding.

 A different kind of variation can occur in Unicode text: sometimes several different Unicode code point sequences can be used to represent the same abstract character.
 When searching or matching text by comparing code points, these variations in encoding cause text values not to match that users expect to be the same.